Arizona Car Accident Settlement Process and Timeline

 There is a time limit (Statute of Limitations) for filing a legal case.
 In Arizona, that limit is two years for auto accidents.
 Pending insurance claims do not delay the legal case time limit, so it is in your interest to speak to an attorney, so that you still have time to file a lawsuit if needed.

-You don't want to sign a settlement without consulting with an attorney first – they are binding and final, and if you are not careful, you could end up with an insufficient amount to cover medical bills and expenses down the line or waive claims altogether.
-Obtain a free claim review from an experienced Arizona car accident attorney before signing anything.
+You don't want to sign a settlement without consulting with an attorney first – they're binding and final, and if you're not careful, you could end up with an insufficient amount to cover medical bills and expenses down the line or waive claims altogether.
+Speak with an experienced car accident attorney in Arizona before signing anything.

 Contact a qualified attorney.